235u/proposals/GamePriceComparison/README.md

 > I can provide further details as required

-1. Provide ALL the details you can provide.
+1. Provide ALL the details you can.
 2. Clarify given questions.
 3. Negotiate next milestones, based on further proposals and indefinite estimates.
 4. …
-5. Redistribute the functionality between back- and front-end, targeting a JavaScript only solution (client-side execution)?
+5. Redistribute the functionality between back- and front-end, targeting a JavaScript-only solution (for client-side execution)?